PokemonSanFran/pokeemerald-expansion/docs/docs/developer_features/spriteDebugMenu.md

 ### Submenu 1
 Submenu 1 allows the developer to change the:
-1. back and front animations for the displayed Pokemon
+1. back and front animations for the displayed Pokémon
 2. battle background
-3. form of the Pokemon
+3. form of the Pokémon

 #### Anatomy
 Same as Main Menu.